northwestcoder/firebase2appsheet/README.md

 	- Note that we are not storing any images in Firestore directly.
 Instead, when you first logged into Appsheet, you chose Google Auth or Microsoft Auth, and we are using those respective storage platforms for any uploaded images.
 	- You can also download the Appsheet mobile app from the Apple or Google store and run this app on your smartphone.

  **Congrats!**.
-Everything should be working now!
-You have an end to end solution from Firestore to your no-code mobile app.
+Everything should be working now.
+You now have an end to end solution from Firestore to your no-code mobile app.

 ### Background